percona/k8spxc-docs/docs/operator.md

 # Custom Resource options reference

-Percona Operator for MySQL uses [Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) to manage options for the various components of the cluster.
+Percona Operator for MySQL uses [Custom Resources :octicons-link-external-16:](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) to manage options for the various components of the cluster.

 * `PerconaXtraDBCluster` Custom Resource with Percona XtraDB Cluster options,
 * `PerconaXtraDBClusterBackup` and `PerconaXtraDBClusterRestore` Custom Resources contain options for Percona XtraBackup used to backup Percona XtraDB Cluster and to restore it from backups.

 ## PerconaXtraDBCluster Custom Resource options

-`PerconaXtraDBCluster` Custom Resource contains options for Percona XtraDB Cluster and can be configured via the [deploy/cr.yaml](https://github.com/percona/percona-xtradb-cluster-operator/blob/main/deploy/cr.yaml) configuration file.
+`PerconaXtraDBCluster` Custom Resource contains options for Percona XtraDB Cluster and can be configured via the [deploy/cr.yaml :octicons-link-external-16:](https://github.com/percona/percona-xtradb-cluster-operator/blob/main/deploy/cr.yaml) configuration file.

 The metadata part contains the following keys:

-* <a name="metadata-name"></a> `name` (`cluster1` by default) sets the name of your Percona XtraDB Cluster; it should include only [URL-compatible characters](https://datatracker.ietf.org/doc/html/rfc3986#section-2.3), not exceed 22 characters, start with an alphabetic character, and end with an alphanumeric character;
+* <a name="metadata-name"></a> `name` (`cluster1` by default) sets the name of your Percona XtraDB Cluster; it should include only [URL-compatible characters :octicons-link-external-16:](https://datatracker.ietf.org/doc/html/rfc3986#section-2.3), not exceed 22 characters, start with an alphabetic character, and end with an alphanumeric character;

-* `finalizers.delete-pods-in-order` if present, activates the [Finalizer](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#finalizers) which controls the proper Pods deletion order in case of the cluster deletion event (on by default).
+* `finalizers.delete-pods-in-order` if present, activates the [Finalizer :octicons-link-external-16:](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#finalizers) which controls the proper Pods deletion order in case of the cluster deletion event (on by default).

-* `finalizers.delete-pxc-pvc` if present, activates the [Finalizer](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#finalizers) which deletes [Persistent Volume Claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) for Percona XtraDB Cluster Pods after the cluster deletion event (off by default).
+* `finalizers.delete-pxc-pvc` if present, activates the [Finalizer :octicons-link-external-16:](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#finalizers) which deletes [Persistent Volume Claims :octicons-link-external-16:](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) for Percona XtraDB Cluster Pods after the cluster deletion event (off by default).

-* `finalizers.delete-proxysql-pvc` if present, activates the [Finalizer](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#finalizers) which deletes [Persistent Volume Claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) for ProxySQL Pod after the cluster deletion event (off by default).
+* `finalizers.delete-proxysql-pvc` if present, activates the [Finalizer :octicons-link-external-16:](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#finalizers) which deletes [Persistent Volume Claim :octicons-link-external-16:](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) for ProxySQL Pod after the cluster deletion event (off by default).

-* <a name="finalizers-delete-ssl"></a> `finalizers.delete-ssl` if present, activates the [Finalizer](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#finalizers) which deletes [objects, created for SSL](TLS.md) (Secret, certificate, and issuer) after the cluster deletion event (off by default).
+* <a name="finalizers-delete-ssl"></a> `finalizers.delete-ssl` if present, activates the [Finalizer :octicons-link-external-16:](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#finalizers) which deletes [objects, created for SSL](TLS.md) (Secret, certificate, and issuer) after the cluster deletion event (off by default).

-The spec part of the [deploy/cr.yaml](https://github.com/percona/percona-xtradb-cluster-operator/blob/main/deploy/cr.yaml) contains the following sections:
+The spec part of the [deploy/cr.yaml :octicons-link-external-16:](https://github.com/percona/percona-xtradb-cluster-operator/blob/main/deploy/cr.yaml) contains the following sections:

 | Key             | Value type        | Default | Description                                    |
 | --------------- | ----------------- | ------- | ---------------------------------------------- |